HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.6 ##
 The no-arg constructor of a superclass will not be called if another constructor is called explicitly by the subclass.

+## 11.7 ##
+It is not possible to override a method that is declared private in the superclass.